III. Industry Analysis

 The following industry size facts and statistics bode well for [Company Name].

-- The E-Commerce industry will attract a larger customer market as more households purchase items online.
-In the five years to 2020, revenue is expected to increase at an annualized 13.4% to $526.6 billion.
+The E-Commerce industry will attract a larger customer market as more households purchase items online.
+Over the past five years, revenue is expected to increase at an annualized 13.4% to $526.6 billion.
 However, the looming threat of regulation may hamper sales, and heightened competition is projected to slow profit growth in the coming years.

 - Per capita disposable income is projected to accelerate an average 2.4% per year on average during the period, and employment is on the rise.
 When income increases and consumers are more willing to spend money, industry operators will experience a revenue boost.

 - Moreover, heightened employment will limit leisure time and encourage consumers to leverage the convenience of online shopping.

 - In addition, the industry will benefit from additional changes in consumer preferences during the next five years.

 - Rather than spending more on goods in department stores or other retail outlets, consumers will increasingly turn to price-competitive options offered online.
 As a result of this shift in customers’ shopping tendencies, the industry is expected to continue to experience solid growth.